yezhenhuitony/companion-module-katovsion-visca/README.md

 ---

-*This module is developed for compatibility with Katovsion PTZ cameras supporting VISCA over IP protocol.*
+*This module is developed for compatibility with hdkatov PTZ cameras supporting VISCA over IP protocol.*